 Guidelines for ethical and unethical behavior are provided to assist with the interpretation of the American Health Information Management Association (AHIMA) Code of Ethics.
 The terms "shall" and "shall not" are used as a basis for setting high standards for behavior.
 This does not imply that everyone "shall" or "shall not" do everything that is listed.
 This concept is true for the entire code.
 If someone engages in the stated activities, ethical behavior is the standard.
 The guidelines are not a comprehensive list.
-For example, the statement "safeguard all confidential consumer information to include, but not limited to, personal, health, financial, genetic and outcome information" can also be interpreted as "shall not fail to safeguard all confidential consumer information."
+For example, the statement "safeguard all confidential consumer information to include, but not limited to, personal, health, financial, genetic and outcome information" can also be interpreted as "shall not fail to safeguard all confidential consumer information to include personal, health, financial, genetic, and outcome information."